Crypto Inverse-Power Options and Fractional Stochastic Volatility: Crypto inverse-power options

 \subsection{Dynamic hedging}

 It is widely known that perfect replication of options is possible when the underlying price is driven by diffusions or Poisson-type jumps.
-Direct implications on market incompleteness notwithstanding, in the presence of fractional stochastic volatility and price--volatility co-jumps, we aim to construct partial hedges for the Quanto inverse-power options following Proposition \ref{pro:2}, by utilizing the underlying crypto/USD conversion rate ($S$) and the associated variance swap ($V_{S}$), both being investible at present.
+Direct implications on market incompleteness notwithstanding, given stochastic volatility and price--volatility co-jumps, we aim to construct partial hedges for the Quanto inverse-power options following Proposition \ref{pro:2}, by utilizing the underlying crypto/USD conversion rate ($S$) and the associated variance swap ($V_{S}$), both being investible at present.

 From Proposition \ref{pro:1}, $S$ and $V_{S}$ can be taken as the only state variables for the Quanto inverse-power option value, noted that $R$ is predetermined.
 This makes it legitimate to define a deterministic function $C^{\rm (qip)}:[0,T]\times\mathbb{R}_{++}\times\mathbb{R}_{++}\mapsto\mathbb{R}_{+}$ such that